jwyk/tp/docs/DeveloperGuide.md

 1. User requests to load a previously saved game.
 2. System presents a list of available saved game files.
+   1. No saved game files are found.
+      1. Use case ends.
 3. User selects a saved game file to load.
 4. System reads the file and deserializes the game state.
+   1. The selected file is corrupted or incompatible.
+      1. System shows an error message.
+      2. Use case ends.
 5. System initializes the game to the loaded state.

-   Use case ends.

-**Extensions**

-- 2a.
-No saved game files are found.
-  - Use case ends.

-- 4a.
-The selected file is corrupted or incompatible.
-  - 4a1.
-System shows an error message.
-  - Use case ends.

 ---